 awarded this scholarship.
 Please turn your sign-in sheet to

 Scoring in Brown 20 along with your score sheet.

 SCORING ROOM IS IN BROWN HALL, ROOM 20.

 has concluded, bring your

-score sheets to Scoring Room.
+score sheets to the Brown 20.
 If you have problems

 completing the score sheet within 30 minutes of completion